Traffic Stop Results In Arrest of Fugitive From Justice - NewsBreak

 Traffic Stop Results In Arrest of Fugitive From Justice

-Early Tuesday morning, Sedalia Police conducted a traffic stop in the area of Thompson Boulevard and West Broadway Boulevard for failure to dim its...ksisradio.com
+Early Tuesday morning, Sedalia Police conducted a traffic stop in the area of Thompson Boulevard and West Broadway Boulevard for failure to dim its...kxkx.com

-Early Tuesday morning, Sedalia Police conducted a traffic stop in the area of Thompson Boulevard and West Broadway Boulevard for failure to dim its...ksisradio.com
+Early Tuesday morning, Sedalia Police conducted a traffic stop in the area of Thompson Boulevard and West Broadway Boulevard for failure to dim its...kxkx.com

 Comments / 0